Corpse Killer

-Corpse Killer is a horror-themed rail shooter developed and published by Digital Pictures for the Sega CD, Sega CD 32X, 3DO, Sega Saturn, Windows 95 and Macintosh computers.
+Corpse Killer is a 1994 rail shooter video game developed and published by Digital Pictures for the Sega CD, 32X, 3DO, Sega Saturn, Windows and Macintosh computers.
 An interactive variation on the zombie film genre, it utilizes live-action full motion video in a format similar to other games developed by Digital Pictures.
 Reviews for the game were mixed, generally criticizing the repetitive gameplay and low video quality, though many reviewers enjoyed the campy nature of the cutscenes.
-Corpse Killer was the first CD game released for the Sega 32X.
+Corpse Killer was the first CD game released for the 32X.
 It was later remastered for Steam, PlayStation 4 and Nintendo Switch.

 Footage from the game was recycled for the 2003 film Game Over.

-Story
+Plot

 An unnamed United States Marine is airdropped onto a tropical island on a top secret mission to stop the evil Dr. Hellman, who plans to release his army of zombies on the world.
 He is bitten by a zombie and also meets an attractive female reporter and a Rastafarian male driver.
 Four of the marine lieutenant's comrades are captured by Hellman and turned into zombies.
 To rescue them, the lieutenant infiltrates Hellman's compound and shoots each of them with bullets coated with extract from Datura plants, which can turn freshly-created zombies back into humans.